 One way to dramatically improve your Chinese language skills is to study a topic that is deeply interesting to you.
 You design your one-on-one based around a topic of your own choosing and the CET Harbin Academic Director handpicks a professor to guide your studies on that topic for the semester.
 You spend the semester equipping yourself with the necessary technical vocabulary needed to delve deep and begin research projects that could develop into a thesis topic or graduate research once you’re back home.

 Your One-on-Two drill course focuses on getting you out of the classroom to put your Chinese to work in the city.
 You might practice your new vocabulary by bargaining for fruit at a local market.
 You might visit a traditional Chinese tea house to understand the culture and language used in that setting.
 You might even interview passersby about China’s internet development and online transactions.
 It’s all about fine-tuning your pronunciation and grammar in real world settings.

 In your content courses, you’re not just learning vocabulary and grammar.
 Once your understanding in the course topic is solid, you use it to speak to experts in that field or profession.
 Your Business Chinese class might interview a bank manager about financial development in China, while your Classical Chinese class might visit a school emphasizing traditional Chinese culture.
 Language needs context to truly refine your learning, and we’ll make sure you plenty of local context to reinforce your classroom lessons.

-Your roommate is a CET-selected student from our host university, the Harbin Institute of Technology.
+Your roommate is a CET-selected student from our host university, the Northeast Forestry University.
 Want to learn where to get the best guobaorou (the original “sweet and sour pork”)?
 Need to know what mobile apps make life in Harbin easier?
 Curious where you can study off campus?
 Sharing a room with a local roommate gives you instant insider’s access to the city.
 Your roommate may also be able to help you understand your homework so that you’re never lost in the classroom.